alix2015/Anton-Ego-2.0/README.md

 I have used TextBlob for sentiment analysis.
 The analysis is based on building the dependency tree of sentences.
 Polarity and subjectivity are provided by TextBlob. ``sentiment_anlysis`` is the relevant module.

+##### Front end
+The front end, which is visible [here](http://the-critic.net), is organized as a simple site to look up restaurants in the sample set and vizualize the sentiment distribution and associated snippets for the three main categories (food, service, ambience) as well as for other categories calculated as important for the chosen restaurant.